justty32/GameCore/README.md

 }
 ```

-`BeNew()`, for Card and its containing components who has a only ID, using this to distribute a only ID automatically, sometimes it
+`BeNew()`, for Card and its containing concepts who has a only ID, using this to distribute a only ID automatically, sometimes it
 do other things in it.

 Most of the time, use the default constructor first, Init() secondly, BeNew() finally.